A Criterion for Categories on which every Grothendieck Topology is Rigid

-In some cases, every Grothendieck topology on $\cC$ is rigid.
-In \cite{CharacterisationLawvereTierneyTopologiesRosHanEnd2024}, several categories are shown to have this property, such as the categories of simplicial and of semi-simplicial sets.
-At least two general criteria can be found in the literature: \begin{itemize} \item When the slice categories of $\cC$ are finite \cite[C2.2.21]{SketchesElephantToposJoh2002} \cite[Proposition~4.10]{CompleteLatticeEssentialKelLaw1989}. \item When $\cC$ is an Artinian poset \cite{GrothendieckTopologiesPosetLin2014}. \end{itemize} In order for every Grothendieck topology to be rigid, it is necessary that $\cC$ is Cauchy-complete: Otherwise, $[\cC^\op,\cSet] \cong [\ovl{\cC}^\op,\cSet]$ where $\ovl{\cC}$ is the Cauchy-completion of $\cC$, and there is $X \in \ovl{\cC}$ not in $\cC$.
+A mild necessary condition for $\cC$ to be universally rigid is that it is Cauchy complete.
+Otherwise, $[\cC^\op,\cSet] ≅ [\ovl{\cC}^\op,\cSet]$ where $\ovl{\cC}$ is the Cauchy-completion of $\cC$, and there is $X ∈ \ovl{\cC}$ not in $\cC$.
 Then the closure of $\set{X}$ under splitting of idempotents in $\ovl{\cC}$ yields a subtopos of $[\cC^\op,\cSet]$ not corresponding to a rigid topology on $\cC$.
-But Cauchy-completeness is not sufficient.
-For instance, \cite{GrothendieckTopologiesPosetLin2014} shows that any non-Artinian poset admits a non-rigid Grothendieck topology.
+However, Cauchy-completeness is not sufficient.
+For instance, \cite[Thm.~2.12]{GrothendieckTopologiesPosetLin2014} shows that any non-Artinian poset admits a non-rigid Grothendieck topology.

-\paragraph{Overview of the paper} In \S~\ref{sec:main}, we present a condition under which every Grothendieck topology on $\cC$ is rigid, called \emph{universal rigidity}.
-The main objective of this article is to give two other definitions of universal rigidity that are easier to check in practice.
-In \S~\ref{sec:game}, we show that universal rigidity is equivalent to the existence of a winning strategy for some two-player game on $\cC$.
-In \S~\ref{sec:doubly-local}, we reformulate universal rigidity as the combination of two ``local'' properties of $\cC$ involving its endomorphism monoids and the poset reflections of its slices.
-In \S~\ref{sec:charact-subdiscrete}, we show that universal rigidity characterizes the toposes $\Es$ such that every subtopos of a slice $\Es_{/ A}$ is an essential presheaf subtopos of $\Es_{/ A}$, which means in particular that it is a level in the sense of \cite{LawThoughtsFutureCategory1991, KenRieRoyZakLevelsToposesSimplicial2011}.
+\begin{rmq*}{} Neither \cite[Cor.~3.3]{MenSuccessiveDimensionElegance2024} nor the result presented here is more general.
+Indeed, \cite{MenSuccessiveDimensionElegance2024} is interested in the \emph{essential} subtoposes of a presheaf topos and \ref{crit-2} is only a special case of \cite[Cor.~3.3]{MenSuccessiveDimensionElegance2024}; the finiteness condition simply ensures that every subtopos is essential.
+There seems nonetheless to be a common theme, as the split epimorphisms also play an important role in the current paper. \end{rmq*}

+\paragraph{Acknowledgments} I thank Matías Menni for his comments, his advice to reorganize the paper, and for pointing out the connection with \cite{MenMonicSkeletaBoundaries2019,MenSuccessiveDimensionElegance2024}.

+\paragraph{Funding} This research has been supported financially by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program, grant agreement \#670624.

-\paragraph{Notations} The composition of $f : X\superto Y$ and $g : Y\superto Z$ will be denoted $fg$.
+\paragraph{Notations} The composition of $f : X→Y$ and $g : Y→Z$ will be denoted $fg$.